-This guideline is intended for the development community; Developers, consultants, contractors, utilities agencies and landowners within the Corridor Control Lands.
+This guideline is intended for the development community; Developers, consultants, contractors, municipalities and landowners within the Transit Corridor Lands and permit buffers.
 For projects that solely pertain to utility and roadway works, proponents should refer to the companion document: Metrolinx Corridor Development Permit Guideline for Utility and Roadway Work.